 Property manager requirements

 Property management is not federally regulated, so each state sets its own requirements.
-Generally, most states require some form of license, most commonly a real estate broker’s license.
+Most states require some form of license, most commonly a real estate broker’s license.
 Other states may refer to their license as a “property manager license.”
 However, some states have no licensing requirements at all.

 Aside from licensing, you must also meet these requirements: